swiftlang/swift-evolution/proposals/xxxx-func-parameter-parentheses-optional.md

 `foo()`

-This proposal **DOES NOT** affect rules around return type syntax or `throws` or anything other than the case of an empty parameter list during function definitions.
+This proposal **DOES NOT** affect rules around return type syntax or `throws` or anything other than the case of an empty parameter list during function definition.

-The following is a list of examples that would all be valid under the new syntax:
+The following is a list of examples that would all be valid under the proposed new syntax:

 ```swift
 func foo {